ManuelNeumann/MNLpred/cran-comments.md

 ## Submission

-This is a submission for a new minor release (0.0.6).
+This is a submission for a new minor release (0.0.7).

-This release fixes a bug where the functions crash when only one IV is supplied.
+This release fixes a bug where the functions stopped because of an erroneously triggered error message.

 ## Test environments